 The Respondent is served with the Petition and the Summons.
-When the Respondent does not live in this state, then, any adult, who is not a divorce party in the specific case, can serve the Respondent.
-Such a server has to sign an Affidavit of Personal Service.
-In case, the Sheriff or the Sheriff’s deputy is the server, then the Certificate of Service has to be signed.
 When this initial service is completed, the divorcing parties may serve documents to each other by mail.
 In such a case, personal service is not needed.
 It is mandatory that every document should be along with an Affidavit of Service by Mail.
-3 days are appended to any deadline in the forms, when a document is served by mail.
-The remaining 4 forms are as mentioned below.
+It is to be noted that when a document is served by mail, a period of three days is appended to any deadline in the forms.
+The remaining four forms are as mentioned below:

 |